pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/leaf.md

 The number of segments pruned because they are not needed for the query due to the limit clause.

 Pinot keeps a count of the number of rows returned by each segment.
-Once is guaranteed that no more segments need to be read to satisfy the limit clause without breaking semantics, the remaining segments are pruned.
+Once it's guaranteed that no more segments need to be read to satisfy the limit clause without breaking semantics, the remaining segments are pruned.

 For example, a query like `SELECT col1 FROM table2 LIMIT 10` can be pruned for this reason while a query like